appium/appium-xcuitest-driver/README.md

 `appium:app` | Full path to the application to be tested (the app must be located on the same machine where the server is running). `.ipa` and `.app` application extensions are supported.
 Zipped `.app` bundles are supported as well.
 Could also be an URL to a remote location.
 If neither of the `app` or `bundleId` capabilities are provided then the driver starts from the Home screen and expects the test to know what to do next.
 Do not provide both `app` and `browserName` capabilities at once.
 `appium:localizableStringsDir` | Where to look for localizable strings in the application bundle.
 Defaults to `en.lproj` `appium:otherApps` | App or list of apps (as a JSON array) to install prior to running tests.
 Note that it will not work with iOS real devices.
 Fore example: `["http://appium.github.io/appium/assets/TestApp9.4.app.zip", "/path/to/app-b.app"]`
-`appium:language` | Language to set for iOS, for example `fr`.
-Please read [Language IDs](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html) to get more details abuot available values for this capability.
+`appium:language` | Language to set for iOS app, for example `fr`.
+Please read [Language IDs](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html) to get more details about available values for this capability.
+If a test is executed on a Simulator then UI language is changed as well.
+You can also change Simulator language in runtime using [mobile: configureLocalization](#mobile-configurelocalization) extension.
-`appium:locale` | Locale to set for iOS, for example `fr_CA`.
-Please read [Locale IDs](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html#//apple_ref/doc/uid/10000171i-CH15-SW9) to get more details abuot available values for this capability.
+`appium:locale` | Locale to set for iOS app, for example `fr_CA`.
+Please read [Locale IDs](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html#//apple_ref/doc/uid/10000171i-CH15-SW9) to get more details about available values for this capability.
+If a test is executed on a Simulator then UI locale is changed as well.
+You can also change Simulator locale in runtime using [mobile: configureLocalization](#mobile-configurelocalization) extension.
+`appium:calendarFormat` | Calendar format to set for iOS Simulator, for example `gregorian` or `persian`.
+Can only be set in conjunction with `appium:locale`.
 `appium:appPushTimeout` | The timeout for application upload in milliseconds.
 Works for real devices only.
 The default value is `30000`ms
 `appium:appInstallStrategy` | Select application installation strategy for real devices.
 The following strategies are supported: `serial` (default) - pushes app files to the device in a sequential order; this is the least performant strategy, although the most reliable; `parallel` - pushes app files simultaneously; this is usually the the most performant strategy, but sometimes could not be very stable; `ios-deploy` - tells the driver to use a third-party tool [ios-deploy](https://www.npmjs.com/package/ios-deploy) to install the app; obviously the tool must be installed separately first and must be present in PATH before it could be used. | parallel